 Do Seniors Need Life Insurance?

-Many seniors wonder if life insurance still makes sense at their stage of life, and it's a valid question.
+Many seniors wonder if life insurance still makes sense at their stage of life.
 Whether you need life insurance as a senior depends on your financial situation and what you want to accomplish.
-There's no one-size-fits-all answer, but understanding when coverage makes sense can help you decide if it's worth the investment.
-The decision usually comes down to whether you have financial obligations that would burden your family or goals that insurance can help you achieve.
+Understanding when coverage makes sense can help you decide if it's worth the investment.
+The decision comes down to whether you have financial obligations that would burden your family or goals that insurance can help you achieve.

 You Might Need Coverage If: | You Might NOT Need Coverage If: |